ManuGithubSteam/LinJarK/MeineSimonConfig_DE.md

 Show warning when there is a problem with a sample: yes

-Adapt base model using Training samples: ja (sehr wichtig!!!!)
+Adaptiere Basismodell mit Trainingsaufnahmen: ja (sehr wichtig!!!!)